ortus-docs/commandbox-docs/config-settings/misc-settings.md

 # Misc Settings

-These are some one-off settings that doen't really belong anywhere else.
+These are some one-off settings that doesn't really belong anywhere else.

 ## nativeShell